daicatam001/vue3-currency-input/README.md

 # vue3-numeric-input

-A simple Vue 3 directive that helps show number of input in numeric format
+A simple Vue 3 directive that helps value of input in numeric format

 ### Note
-Currently directive only works with integer number.
-Supporting float number is comming soon.
+Currently directive only works with integer numbers.
+Supporting float numbers is comming soon.
 ## Demo

 Comming soon.